danielsunzhongyuan/my_leetcode_in_python/Questions.md

 Your function should return length = 2, with the first two elements of nums being 2.

+38. count-and-say
+The count-and-say sequence is the sequence of integers with the first five terms as following:

+1. 1
+2. 11
+3. 21
+4. 1211
+5. 111221
+1 is read off as "one 1" or 11.
+11 is read off as "two 1s" or 21.
+21 is read off as "one 2, then one 1" or 1211.
+Given an integer n, generate the nth term of the count-and-say sequence.

+Note: Each term of the sequence of integers will be represented as a string.

+Example 1:

+Input: 1
+Output: "1"
+Example 2:

+Input: 4
+Output: "1211"

 42. trapping-rain-water
 """
 Given n non-negative integers representing an elevation map where the width of each bar is 1, compute how much water it is able to trap after raining.